-If thinking about a classic luxury watch, you intend to go further than contemplating which Rolex model suits you best, you might be interested in a little introduction.
+If, when thinking about a classic luxury watch, you are interested to go further than contemplating about which Rolex model suits you best, you might be interested in a little introduction.
 Indeed, there are numerous other icons of the watchmaking industry that have been there for decades and some even for centuries, well worth your attention.

 Naturally, you wouldn’t find here any of the quartz watches, smartwatches, or other gadgets with a short technological lifespan.
 For now, we would also skip fashion brand watches and other newcomers with hyper provocative design as they are comparatively new, and there is no proof they will retain their popularity and value.

 Instead, let’s focus on timepieces made by classic watch brands, which will not only make you stand out but also keep happy your banker, making a great investment, and demonstrating steady appreciation over the years.
 The list below is non-exhaustive and includes only a first dozen of 1st tier brands coveted by most collectors.
 A simple alphabetical order would help to avoid prejudice from our side, letting facts guide you in making your own top selection.